-The present call for proposals aims to funds projects that will clearly advance the understanding of the disease and lead the way to the development of a treatment for ARSACS patients.
+The present call for proposals aims to fund projects that will clearly advance the understanding of the disease and lead the way to the development of a treatment for ARSACS patients.
+Following the scientific evaluation of the proposals, gene therapy approaches will be considered of interest by the Foundation.